YuketsuSh/nextgen/README.md

 > Step3 : Create nextgen dir on to <src>/resources/themes<br>
 > Step4 : Upload source on to nextgen dir<br>

-for view animation join my discord server and go to creations forums.
+for view animation join my [discord server](https://discord.gg/aegisteam) and go to creations forums.

-for view animation join mi [discord server](https://discord.gg/quantiumflow) and go to creations forums